junxit/us-congress-bills-110/bill.md

 >       - **(iii)** the land or easement is connected either physically or through a conservation planning process to the land or easement that would be acquired.
 >     - **(B)** The appraised value of the land or conservation easement at the time of the grant closing will be considered and applied as the non-Federal cost share.
 >     - **(C)** Costs associated with land acquisition, land management planning, remediation, restoration, and enhancement may be used as non- Federal match if the activities are identified in the plan and expenses are incurred within the period of the grant award, or, for lands described in (A), within the same time limits described therein.
 These costs may include either cash or in-kind contributions.
-> - **(h)** *Reservation of funds for national estuarine research reserve sites* No less than 15 percent of funds made available under this section shall be available for acquisitions benefitting National Estuarine Research Reserves.
+> - **(g)** *Reservation of funds for national estuarine research reserve sites* No less than 15 percent of funds made available under this section shall be available for acquisitions benefitting National Estuarine Research Reserves.
-> - **(i)** *Limit on administrative costs* No more than 5 percent of the funds made available to the Secretary under this section shall be used by the Secretary for planning or administration of the program.
+> - **(h)** *Limit on administrative costs* No more than 5 percent of the funds made available to the Secretary under this section shall be used by the Secretary for planning or administration of the program.
 The Secretary shall provide a report to Congress with an account of all expenditures under this section for fiscal year 2009 and triennially thereafter.
-> - **(j)** *Title and management of acquired property* If any property is acquired in whole or in part with funds made available through a grant under this section, the grant recipient shall provide—
+> - **(i)** *Title and management of acquired property* If any property is acquired in whole or in part with funds made available through a grant under this section, the grant recipient shall provide—
 >   - **(1)** such assurances as the Secretary may require that—
 >     - **(A)** the title to the property will be held by the grant recipient or another appropriate public agency designated by the recipient in perpetuity;
 >     - **(B)** the property will be managed in a manner that is consistent with the purposes for which the land entered into the program and shall not convert such property to other uses; and
 >     - **(C)** if the property or interest in land is sold, exchanged, or divested, funds equal to the current value will be returned to the Secretary in accordance with applicable Federal law for redistribution in the grant process; and
 >   - **(2)** certification that the property (including any interest in land) will be acquired from a willing seller.
-> - **(k)** *Requirement for property used for non-Federal match* If the grant recipient elects to use any land or interest in land held by a non-governmental organization as a non-Federal match under subsection (g), the grant recipient must to the Secretary’s satisfaction demonstrate in the grant application that such land or interest will satisfy the same requirements as the lands or interests in lands acquired under the program.
+> - **(j)** *Requirement for property used for non-Federal match* If the grant recipient elects to use any land or interest in land held by a non-governmental organization as a non-Federal match under subsection (g), the grant recipient must to the Secretary’s satisfaction demonstrate in the grant application that such land or interest will satisfy the same requirements as the lands or interests in lands acquired under the program.
-> - **(l)** *Definitions* In this section:
+> - **(k)** *Definitions* In this section:
 >   - **(1)** *Conservation easement* The term “conservation easement” includes an easement or restriction, recorded deed, or a reserve interest deed where the grantee acquires all rights, title, and interest in a property, that do not conflict with the goals of this section except those rights, title, and interests that may run with the land that are expressly reserved by a grantor and are agreed to at the time of purchase.
 >   - **(2)** *Interest in property* The term “interest in property” includes a conservation easement.
-> - **(m)** *Application* Only States with coastal populations with at least 85 people per square mile may be eligible for grants under this program.
-For purposes of this subsection, coastal population shall be calculated using the most recent Census Bureau numbers for the population of coastal counties that are wholly or partially within the State’s legally defined coastal zones.
-> - **(n)** *Authorization of appropriations* There are authorized to be appropriated to the Secretary to carry out this section $60,000,000 for each of fiscal years 2009 through 2013.
+> - **(l)** *Authorization of appropriations* There are authorized to be appropriated to the Secretary to carry out this section $60,000,000 for each of fiscal years 2009 through 2013.